danielramsayer/School_work/FreeCodeCamp/AdvancedPrograms/pomodoro_clock/readme.md

 Here is the code for [Simon](https://github.com/danielramsayer/School_work/tree/master/FreeCodeCamp/AdvancedPrograms/pomodoro_clock).

-Here is a CodePen functional version of [the calculator](https://codepen.io/Daniel_Ramsayer/pen/OjpKPX)
+Here is a CodePen functional version of [the Pomodoro Clock](https://codepen.io/Daniel_Ramsayer/pen/OjpKPX)

 #### The Result